Scabies: Itching

-In the classic scenario, the itch is made worse by warmth, and is usually experienced as being worse at night, possibly because distractions are fewer.
+In the classic scenario, the itch is made worse by warmth and is usually experienced as being worse at night, possibly because distractions are fewer.
 As a symptom, it is less common in the elderly.

 Rash

 The superficial burrows of scabies usually occur in the area of the finger webs, feet, ventral wrists, elbows, back, buttocks, and external genitals.
 Except in infants and the immunosuppressed, infection generally does not occur in the skin of the face or scalp.
-The burrows are created by excavation of the adult mite in the epidermis.
+The burrows are created by the excavation of the adult mite in the epidermis.
 Acropustulosis, or blisters and pustules on the palms and soles of the feet, are characteristic symptoms of scabies in infants.

 In most people, the trails of the burrowing mites are linear or S-shaped tracks in the skin, often accompanied by rows of small, pimple-like mosquito or insect bites.
-These signs are often found in crevices of the body, such as on the webs of fingers and toes, around the genital area, in stomach folds of the skin, and under the breasts.
+Lesions are symmetrical and mainly affect the hands, wrists, axillae, thighs, buttocks, waist, soles of the feet, areola, and vulva in females, and penis and scrotum in males.
+The neck and above are usually not affected, except in cases of crusted scabies and infestations of infants, the elderly, and the immunocompromised.
 Symptoms typically appear two to six weeks after infestation for individuals never before exposed to scabies.
 For those having been previously exposed, the symptoms can appear within several days after infestation.
 However, symptoms may appear after several months or years.

 Crusted scabies

 The elderly, disabled, and people with impaired immune systems, such as those with HIV/AIDS, cancer, or those on immunosuppressive medications, are susceptible to crusted scabies (also called Norwegian scabies).
 On those with weaker immune systems, the host becomes a more fertile breeding ground for the mites, which spread over the host's body, except the face.
-The mites in crusted scabies are not more virulent than in noncrusted scabies; however, they are much more numerous (up to two million).
+The mites in crusted scabies are not more virulent than in noncrusted scabies but are much more numerous, sometimes up to two million.
 People with crusted scabies exhibit scaly rashes, slight itching, and thick crusts of skin that contain large numbers of scabies mites.
 For this reason, persons with crusted scabies are more contagious to others than those with typical scabies.
 Such areas make eradication of mites particularly difficult, as the crusts protect the mites from topical miticides/scabicides, necessitating prolonged treatment of these areas.